 This fall we are partnering with My Sister’s Keeper to read Americanah, a powerful story of race, love, and identity by Chimamanda Ngozi Adichie.

 Ifemelu and Obinze are young and in love when they depart military-ruled Nigeria for the West.
 Beautiful, self-assured Ifemelu heads for America, where despite her academic success, she is forced to grapple with what it means to be black for the first time.
 Quiet, thoughtful Obinze had hoped to join her, but with post-9/11 America closed to him, he instead plunges into a dangerous, undocumented life in London.
 Fifteen years later, they reunite in a newly democratic Nigeria, and reignite their passion—for each other and for their homeland.

 Getting the book

-Sign up for our mailing list to be notified of updates and new books.
+Check back for discussion dates or sign up for our mailing list to be notified when dates are finalized.
 Discussions are open to the entire MIT community; pre-registration is required.